 One of the most common ways is through the use of a stop order or a trailing stop order.
 This strategy can be particularly helpful during market dips—where you aren’t sure where the bottom may be.
 Of course, stop orders are not price guarantees, and may provide limited protection during market declines.

 For more flexibility, consider a conditional order, which can be used to trigger an exit from the position you are in based on any number of external factors.
 Fidelity offers tools like Trade Armor® to assist in taking emotion out of the equation through the use of orders to manage the potential profit and loss targets on a trade.
 Advanced, knowledgeable traders who are willing to accept the risks involved may even consider using options to hedge their positions.

-Another option is to simply wait out a market dip.
+Another alternative is to simply wait out a market dip.
 When markets become less volatile, you might resume implementing your short-term strategy.